jlizier/jidt/readme-template.txt

 Several sets of demonstration code are distributed with the toolkit:

- a. demos/AutoAnalyser -- a GUI tool to compute transfer entropy on a chosen data set with the toolkit, and also automatically generate code in Java, Python and Matlab to show how to do this calculation with the toolkit.
+ a. demos/AutoAnalyser -- a GUI tool to compute the information-theoretic measures on a chosen data set with the toolkit, and also automatically generate code in Java, Python and Matlab to show how to do this calculation with the toolkit.
 See description at https://github.com/jlizier/jidt/wiki/AutoAnalyser

  b. demos/java -- basic examples on easily using the Java toolkit -- run these from the shell scripts in this directory -- see description at https://github.com/jlizier/jidt/wiki/SimpleJavaExamples